-The IFRS taxonomy reflects the presentation and disclosure requirements of the IFRS Standards issued by the IASB.
-It improves communication between prepares and users of IFRS financial statements by enabling preparers to tag required disclosures making them easily accessible when viewing financial statements electronically.
-The IASB usually publishes the annual IFRS taxonomy in the first quarter of each year.
+The IFRS taxonomy reflects the presentation and disclosure requirements of the IFRS Standards issued by the IASB and includes elements from the accompanying materials to the IFRS Accounting Standards such as implementation guidance and illustrative examples.
+In addition, it contains elements for disclosures not specifically required by IFRS Accounting Standards but commonly reported in practice.
+The IFRS taxonomy is designed to improve communication between preparers and users of IFRS financial statements by enabling preparers to tag required disclosures making them easily accessible when viewing financial statements electronically.
+The IASB usually publishes the annual IFRS taxonomy in the first quarter of each year, and 2023 was no different.
+These are the high level changes that were made: